speedcontrol/nodecg-speedcontrol/README.md

 - Automatically feature the current player(s) on the [FrankerFaceZ](https://www.frankerfacez.com/) featured channels function below the stream.
 - Has an inbuilt timer (powered by [livesplit-core](https://github.com/LiveSplit/livesplit-core)); no need to have a seperate application open.
 - Support for some donations trackers can be added with extra bundles (see below).
+- User interface avaiable in English and Japanese.

 This bundle doesn't come with any graphics, you will need to create them yourself in another bundle.
 If you have no experience in developing, you can check out [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext) for an simple example bundle, or check out the [API documentation](READMES/API.md) if you're are more advanced user.